braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

 Feature flags are refreshed at session start and when changing active users.
 Feature flags can also be manually refreshed using the SDK's [refresh method][refreshing].

-Keep in mind that refreshing feature flags may be throttled if performed too quickly (rate limiting subject to change), so it's best to only refresh before a user interacts with new features or periodically in the app if necessary.
+Keep in mind that good data practices recommend not refreshing feature flags too quickly (with potential rate limiting if done so), so it's best to only refresh before a user interacts with new features or periodically in the app if necessary.

 ### Are feature flags available while a user is offline? {#offline}